dxphilo/req-res/README.md

 - Code optimizations
 - Performance improvements
 - Tests

+# TODO

+- Mock Data Generation: Provide tools to generate realistic mock data for responses, including random data generation, predefined templates, and support for complex data structures.

+- Rate Limiting and Throttling: Add support for rate limiting and throttling to prevent abuse and ensure fair usage of the service.

 ### Motivation

 The project started as a way for us to mock endpoints, mostly for testing purposes with my friend @Gee.
 We wanted to inspect the structure of our requests, including headers, query parameters, and body fields.
 So, I decided to create this project, and I hope someone finds it helpful too.
 We still actively use it in our development workflow.